PhonologicalCorpusTools/CorpusTools/docs/source/neighborhood_density.rst

 3. **Alternative algorithm**: If one is calculating the neighbourhood density for a long word in a large corpus, using edit distance with a max distance of 1, there is a linear-time algorithm that may speed up the calculation as compared to our standard algorithm.
 Checking this box will select this potentially faster option.

+4. **Collapse homophones**: Before neighbourhood density is calculated, one can choose whether or not to collapse all homophones in the corpus.
+Collapsing homophones will mean that each set of homophonic words is counted as a single word for the purpose of calculating neighbourhood density (though no changes to the actual corpus will be implemented).
+For example, if the word 'nata' [nɑtɑ] were in the corpus, along with the words 'mata' [mɑtɑ], 'mata' [mɑtɑ], 'sata' [sɑtɑ], and 'satha' [sɑtɑ], one would expect the following behaviour (noting that 'mata' and 'mata' are both homographs and homophones, while 'sata' and 'satha' are homophones but not homographs):
+   a.
+If the neighbourhood density of 'nata' is calculated without collapsing homophones, then it has a density of 4 ([mɑtɑ], [mɑtɑ], [sɑtɑ], and [sɑtɑ]);
+   b.
+If the neighbourhood density of 'nata' is calculated after first collapsing homophones, then it has a density of 2 ([mɑtɑ] and [sɑtɑ]).

+   Note that if homophones are collapsed before calculating neighbourhood density, this will also affect any words that are homophones of the word in question.
+E.g., if the neighbourhood density of 'sata' is calculated in the above example, it will have a density of 4 if homophones are not collapsed ([mɑtɑ], [mɑtɑ], [nɑtɑ], and [sɑtɑ], with [sɑtɑ] coming only from 'satha'), while it will have a density of 2 if homophones are collapsed ([mɑtɑ] and [nɑtɑ]; [sɑtɑ] no longer counts as a neighbour because homophones are collapsed before any calculations are made).  #NB: THIS IS CURRENTLY ONLY TRUE IF CALCULATING ND FOR ALL WORDS IN THE CORPUS; YOU GET DIFFERENT BEHAVIOUR IF IT'S ONE WORD AT A TIME!
+FIX THIS.

-4. **Tier**: Neighbourhood density can be calculated from most of the available tiers in a corpus (e.g., spelling, transcription, or tiers that represent subsets of entries, such as a vowel or consonant tier).
+5. **Tier**: Neighbourhood density can be calculated from most of the available tiers in a corpus (e.g., spelling, transcription, or tiers that represent subsets of entries, such as a vowel or consonant tier).
    (If neighbourhood density is being calculated with phonological edit distance as the similarity metric, spelling cannot be used.)
-Standard neighbourhood density is calculated using edit distance on transcriptions.
+Standard neighbourhood density is calculated using edit distance on transcriptions. #NB: THIS IS NOT FULLY FUNCTIONAL!

-5. **Pronunciation variants**: If the corpus contains multiple pronunciation variants for lexical items, select what strategy should be used.
+6. **Pronunciation variants**: If the corpus contains multiple pronunciation variants for lexical items, select what strategy should be used.
 For details, see :ref:`pronunciation_variants`.
 Note that here, the only choices currently available are canonical or most-frequent forms.

-6. **Type vs. token frequency**: If the Khorsi algorithm is selected as the string similarity metric, similarity can be calculated using either type or token frequency, as described in :ref:`khorsi`.
+7. **Type vs. token frequency**: If the Khorsi algorithm is selected as the string similarity metric, similarity can be calculated using either type or token frequency, as described in :ref:`khorsi`.

-7. **Distance / Similarity Threshold**: A specific threshold must be set to determine what counts as a “neighbour.”
+8. **Distance / Similarity Threshold**: A specific threshold must be set to determine what counts as a “neighbour.”
 If either of the edit distance metrics is selected, this should be the maximal distance that is allowed – in standard calculations of neighbourhood density, this